 How to use.
 For a few seconds, hold the bar under warm tap water over a sink that's full of dirty dishes.
 Then clean dishes as normal using a dishcloth, loofah, or other dish scrubby thing.
 The bars aren't as bubbly as commercial dish liquids, so you'll need to adjust your expectations about that.
 They do, however, smell great and clean really well.
 I use them to hand wash a few dishes every day--all those cups and plates and flatware that magically didn't make it into the dishwasher, which we are currently fortunate enough to have.

 Grandma Del approved.
 These bars live in our Connection & Belonging family because of my family connection to oranges.
 These bars are also a waste-reducing product (we turn orange peels once destined for the garbage can into these bars, among other things).
 All grandmas here would approve of that.
-That said, these are one of only two products we make here that don't contain beloved local plants, flowers, tree branches, buds, herbs, or lichen.
+That said, these are the only offering we make here that don't contain beloved local plants, flowers, tree branches, buds, herbs, or lichen.
 So we don't make them year round.
 They are a special, once-a-year treat.
 They honor my Grandma Del, who told us stories of her childhood and about the pure joy of receiving a single orange for Christmas in rural South Dakota when she was a child in a poor family.
 Oranges are--and always will be for me--a special treat.
 Thank you, Grandma Del!

 Storage and life of the bar: To extend the life of the bar, store it where it can dry quickly after use and where it doesn't receive regular spray from the faucet.
 We store ours on a draining dish beside the sink.
 My own trick is storing the new bar standing on one of its narrow ends at first.
 This makes it easier to get off the dish where it lives after it dries.